Advanced Unix Commands

 • tr – translate characters in a string using provided rules

-Unix filesystems commands
+Unix filesystem status commands

 • fstyp – confirm a type of filesystem on the specified device